Ganesh-Patel01/Hello-I-m-Ganesh/README.md

 # Hello-I-m-Ganesh
-This is  my  first GitHub repository .
-I
+This is  my  first GitHub repository.